• Skip to secondary menu

 avocadoes for brain and nervous system

-Avocadoes earn a fair status among fruits by offering health benefits beyond basic nutrition.
-It contains vitamin K, folate and some other important nutrients to keep your brain and nerve on the go.
+Avocadoes earn a fair status among fruits by offering health benefits beyond basic nutrition, the best food for nerves repair.
+It contains vitamin K, folate, and some other important nutrients to keep your brain and nerve on the go.

 Fish: